pachyderm/pachyderm/README.md

 is ingested, can run your workload on the _diff_ of the data rather than the whole thing.
 This means that there's no difference between a batched job and a streaming job, the same code will work for both!

-### The Vision

-Containers are a revolutionary new technology with a compelling application to big data.
-Our goal is to fully realize that use case.
-Hadoop has spawned a sprawling ecosystem of tools but with each new tool the complexity of your cluster grows until maintaining it becomes a full-time job.
-Containers are the _perfect_ antidote to this problem.
-What if adding a new tool to your data infrastructure was as easy as installing an app?
-Thanks to the magic of containers in Pachyderm, it really is!

-The most exciting thing about this vision though is what comes next.
-Pachyderm can do big data with _anything_ that runs in a container.
-And anything you build can be easily shared with the rest of the community, after all it's just a container so it's completely reusable and will run the same every time.
-We have some ideas of our own about what the best starting building blocks will be, but it's just the tip of the iceburg -- we expect our users will have many more interesting ideas.
-We can't wait to see what they are!

 ### Contributing